Internet Defamation Can Destroy Your Business or Your Individual Reputation.

 Because of the CDA, you can’t go after the site where the defamatory comments are posted, you must go after the person who posted them (although obviously they are sometimes one in the same).

 Sometimes a simple cease and desist letter is enough make the person who posted the comments do the right thing, and in other instances it will be necessary to pursue legal action.
 If your business did a bad job and someone posted a truthful comment about it, we will not take your case.
-We encourage and support the marketplace of ideas, and adhere to the standards of the California Defamation Lawyers Association, which state that no attorney should ever use a defamation action as leverage to remove legitimate comments.
+We encourage and support the marketplace of ideas, and adhere to the principle that no attorney should ever use a defamation action as leverage to remove legitimate comments.

 However, if false statements have been posted about you or your business, then we will aggressively pursue that person in order to restore your reputation and minimize the damages being done, whether that requires a simple cease and desist letter or escalation to legal action.
 We are one of the few law firms (indeed the only one of which we are aware) which routinely obtains not only judgments for past defamation, but injunctive relief which prevents defamation in the future.

 We all support free speech, but false statements on the Internet do nothing to promote the “marketplace of ideas” envisioned by the drafters of the Constitution.
 To the contrary, as more and more false information is posted on the Internet, the attitude becomes that all information found there must be viewed with distrust, so it becomes more difficult to disseminate true and helpful information.
 It is for this reason that all should promote free speech while at the same time discouraging false, defamatory speech.

 Don’t delay.
 Call for a free telephone consultation.